-The 2008 AACN Essentials document (The Essentials of Baccalaureate Education), the 2011 AACN Essentials document (The Essentials of master's Education), and the 2006 AACN Essentials document (The Essentials of Doctoral Education for Advanced Nursing Practice) provide structure for the curriculum content of all programs.
-The faculty designed programs facilitate the students' abilities to creatively respond to a continuously changing health system.
+The 2008 AACN Essentials document (The Essentials of Baccalaureate Education), the 2011AACN Essentials document (The Essentials of master's Education), and the 2006 AACN Essentials document (The Essentials of Doctoral Education for Advanced Nursing Practice) provided a foundation for the curriculum content of all programs.
+Based on this foundation, and with the structure provided in the updated 2021 Essentials for Educations, the faculty designed programs facilitate the students' abilities to creatively respond to a continuously changing health system.
 Innovative educational experiences are cooperatively planned to meet the needs of both the students and clients empowering them in the nursing-client partnership.
 The interpretation, development and implementation of ethical evidence-based research are stressed throughout the educational process.